RHEL 9 must not accept router advertisements on all IPv6 interfaces.

 ✔️ Fix

 Configure RHEL 9 to not accept router advertisements on all IPv6 interfaces unless the system is a router.
-Add or edit the following line in a single system configuration file, in the "/etc/sysctl.d/" directory: net.ipv6.conf.all.accept_ra = 0 Load settings from all system configuration files with the following command: $ sudo sysctl --system
+Create a configuration file if it does not already exist: $ sudo vi /etc/sysctl.d/ipv4_accept_ra.conf Add the following line to the file: net.ipv6.conf.all.accept_ra = 0 Reload settings from all system configuration files with the following command: $ sudo sysctl --system